2017 Ponchatoula Strawberry Festival

 Friday, April 7 - Sunday, April 9, 2017

 Official Festival Grounds: Ponchatoula's Memorial Park, but the Festival takes over all of downtown Ponchatoula.

 Saturday: 9 am - 11 pm (Don't miss the parade at 9:30 a.m.)

 Ride tickets are $1.00 a piece.
-Rides cost 2-5 tickets per ride.
+Rides on Friday are 1-4 tickets per ride.
+Rides on Saturday and Sunday are 3-5 tickets per ride.
 All rides tickets will be sold from a central location in the middle of the park, near the amusement rides.

 IMPORTANT - FOOD/DRINK SALES

 Please pass on this info to others!

 All of the booths on the official Strawberry Festival grounds are all operated by local non-profit organizations.
 The official grounds are located two blocks north of the main street in Ponchatoula and in Memorial Park.
 You'll find the local farmers selling their delicious berries on 'Farmers Row' on 6th Street, one block before the Park.

 Placards similar to the one in the photo below (from a past festival) will be posted on the non-profit booths to distinguish them from the for-profit booths in town.
 Please support the non-profits!
 For many, this is their one fundraiser of the year.
 Keep your money local and support the local community!
 You will find a variety of delicious items (over 50 booths - and no two booths can sell the same dish!) and no food item is priced over $8.